tmanfree/DNMT/README.md

 Example Commands:

-    dnmt.py StatusChecks Switch_Check -i A.A.A.A -c CSV.csv
+    dnmt.py status_checks switch_check -i A.A.A.A -c CSV.csv

 This will grab switch status information from switch A.A.A.A and output to a file called CSV.csv